What is an electronic drum set

-It is a great electronic battery that provides mid-range features for an affordable price.
-What we love are the mesh pads and the double zone on the snare pad, as well as the expansion possibilities and its sounds that are a marvel, since you can make your playing possibilities grow.
+It is a great electronic drum set that provides mid-range features for an affordable price.
+We love the mesh pads and the double zone on the snare pad, as well as the expansion possibilities, and its marvellous selection of sounds, allowing for endless combinations.

 We recommend it for those who want a mid-range alternative that, with an extra investment, can be expanded to make a great musical instrument.
 If you want to find the best price at Thomann follow the link.